-As of March 31, 2022, we had capital resources consisting of cash and cash equivalents and short-term investments of approximately \$206.7 million.
-We expect our existing capital resources will fund our planned operating expenses into 2024.
+As of June 30, 2022, we had capital resources consisting of cash and cash equivalents and short-term investments of approximately \$177.6 million.
+In July 2022, we closed a private placement, which resulted in net proceeds of approximately \$122.7 million, after deducting placement agent fees and expenses.
+We expect our existing capital resources, including the net proceeds from the private placement, to fund our planned operating expenses into the second half of 2025.
 However, our operating plans may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned through public or private equity offerings or debt financings or other sources, such as strategic collaborations.
 Such financing may result in dilution to our stockholders, imposition of burdensome debt covenants and repayment obligations, or other restrictions that may affect our business.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.